marian-nmt/marian/README.md

 [![Join the chat at https://gitter.im/emjotde/amunmt](https://badges.gitter.im/emjotde/amunmt.svg)](https://gitter.im/emjotde/amunmt?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A C++ decoder for Neural Machine Translation (NMT) models trained with Theano-based scripts from Nematus (https://github.com/rsennrich/nematus) or DL4MT (https://github.com/nyu-dl/dl4mt-tutorial)
+A C++ inference engine for Neural Machine Translation (NMT) models trained with Theano-based scripts from Nematus (https://github.com/rsennrich/nematus) or DL4MT (https://github.com/nyu-dl/dl4mt-tutorial)

 We aim at keeping compatibility with Nematus (at least as long as there is no training framework in AmunNMT), the continued compatbility with DL4MT will not be guaranteed.